Handy Computer Acronyms and Abbreviations

 GPU: Graphics Processing Unit.
 The chip on a video card that processes graphics and video.
-Sometimes integrated on the motherboard, and sometimes on the CPU itself.
+Sometimes the GPU is integrated on the motherboard, and sometimes it's part of the CPU itself.

 HDD: Hard Disk Drive.
 An array of magnetic disks that store data until it is intentionally deleted by the user, the system, or a program.